sperlik-oliver/kitchen-and/README.md

 <h4>Non-Functional Requirements</h4>
 </br>
-- [x] The application front-end will be created using Kotlin
+- [ x ] The application front-end will be created using Kotlin
 - [ ] The application back-end will be created using Firebase
 - [ ] The application will utilise the MVVM architecture
 - [ ] The application will be tested using Unit and UI Testing